Coccinella septempunctata: Larval instars

-The newly-hatched larva of C. septempunctatas first instar is 1–2 mm long, but increases to about 8 mm with each successive moulting.
+C. septempunctata eggs are 1 mm long, orange or yellow in colour, and spindle shaped.
+The newly hatched larva of the first instar is 1–2 mm long, but increases to about 8 mm after four instars.
 They are highly segmented and can vary in colour depending on the temperature, although they are generally dull black with a pale brown line along the dorsal side of the abdomen.
 The tubercules and hairs are sparse and small.
-The legs are relatively long and lighten towards the end.
-The C. septempunctatas fourth instar is dark grey to black with black tubercles emitting fine hairs.
+The relatively long legs lighten towards the end.
+The fourth instar is dark grey to black with black tubercles emitting fine hairs.
 On the first and fourth abdominal segments, the dorso- and ventro-lateral tubercles are orange, and the meso- and metathorax are a pale grey.

-The C. septempunctata pupa are about 6 mm long, and the colour varies from grey to black, but can often be pale orange with dark triangle-shaped marks across the middle, with four dark spots on the anterior.
-The black pigment in the pupa's colours decreases as the temperature changes during its development.
-The pupa's exoskeleton develops during the fourth instar, and is hard and roughly the same size of a full grown seven-spot ladybug.
+Pupae are about 6 mm long, and the colour usually varies from grey to black, but can often be pale orange with dark triangle-shaped marks across the middle, with four dark spots on the anterior surface.
+The black pigment in the pupa decreases as the temperature changes during its development.
+The pupa's hard exoskeleton develops during the fourth instar, and is roughly the same size as a full-grown seven-spot ladybird.

 Reproduction and lifecycle

-The Coccinella septempunctata has a four-stage life cycle: egg → larva (four instars) → pupa → adult.
+Coccinella septempunctata has a four-stage life cycle: egg to four larval instars, to pupa, to adult.
 The cycle time from egg through to adult ladybird is about six weeks.
 C. septempunctata can breed up to five generations per year.

-The breeding season begins towards the end of spring, and reproduction is via copulation.
-The ladybirds start breeding as soon as they reach sexual maturity, which is ten to fourteen days after emerging from the pupa as an adult.
-Courtship is initiated by male ladybirds, but immature females, and those ready to lay their eggs will resist a male's advances.
-Females have been documented to release volatile sex pheromones ("calling behaviour") to attract males, a phenomenon previously undescribed in this widespread species.
-Recently mated females are less likely to call than unmated females, while the presence of other ladybirds does not appear to influence calling frequency.
-The seven-spot ladybird breeding is polygynandrous, and during her lifespan, female ladybirds mate with multiple males, which increases fecundity, the viability of her eggs, and the percentage of successful offspring.
+The breeding season begins towards the end of spring, and reproduction occurs through copulation.
+Ladybirds start breeding as soon as they reach sexual maturity, which occurs ten to fourteen days after they emerge as adults.
+Courtship is initiated by male ladybirds, but immature females or females ready to lay eggs will resist a male's advances.
+Females release volatile sex pheromones ("calling behaviour") to attract males.
+Females that have recently mated are less likely to call than unmated females, and the presence of other ladybirds does not appear to influence calling frequency.
+The seven-spot ladybird breeding is polygynandrous; female ladybirds mating with multiple males increases fecundity, the viability of the eggs, and the percentage of successful offspring.